DruidKuma/Self-Driving-Car-ND-Project-4-Advanced-Lane-Finding/writeup.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this on lines 188-197 on `project_code.py` file, measuring the average of the two curves to draw them on video.
+I did this on lines 188-197 on `project_code.py` file, measuring the average of the two curves to draw them on video, and on lines 200-207, calculating the position of car with respect to center.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-The final drawing of the results is located on lines 203-223 of the same `project_code.py` file.
+The final drawing of the results is located on lines 211-237 of the same `project_code.py` file.

 After doing all above steps I came up with the following result: